MioChiu/TF_CenterNet/README.md

 # TF_CenterNet
 ## Introduction
-This my implementation of CenterNet([Objects as Points](https://arxiv.org/abs/1904.07850)) in pure TensorFlow.You can refer to the official [code](https://github.com/xingyizhou/CenterNet).Because I use light backbone without DCN, the performance of this implementation is worse than official version.
+This my implementation of CenterNet([Objects as Points](https://arxiv.org/abs/1904.07850)) in pure TensorFlow.You can refer to the official [code](https://github.com/xingyizhou/CenterNet).Because I use light backbone without DCN, this implementation doesn't work as well as official version.
 The main special features of this repo inlcude:
 * tf.data pipeline
 * light backbone：resnet18, mobilenetV2
 * all codes were writen by pure TensorFlow ops (no keras or slim)